ivanbabko/goodrocket-jekyll/README.md

 - Submit XML sitemap to Google so their bots have a nudge to crawl your site.

 ## Coming soon
-- *Base workflow for your living styleguide / component library.*
+- *Base for your living styleguide / component library.*
 - *Stylelint and UnCSS integrated into the build process.*

 ## Project structure